skybert/skybert.net/src/aifail/don-fear-the-pointer.md

 I've spent 25 years getting as fast as possible.
-Fast at touch typing, which btw, is [Programming's Dirtiest Little Secret](http://steve-yegge.blogspot.com/2008/09/programmings-dirtiest-little-secret.html), and honing my skills, and optimising my editor and and programming tool, what [Franklin Covey](https://www.franklincovey.com/courses/the-7-habits/habit-7/) in his famous book calls "sharpen the saw".
-All of this makes me fast.
+Fast at touch typing, which btw, is [Programming's Dirtiest Little Secret](http://steve-yegge.blogspot.com/2008/09/programmings-dirtiest-little-secret.html), honing my coding skills, optimising my editor and programming tools, what [Franklin Covey](https://www.franklincovey.com/courses/the-7-habits/habit-7/) in his book calls "sharpen the saw".
+I sharpen my saw constantly.
+I read a lot, I experiment a lot and I _practice_ a lot.
+This makes me fast.
 Very fast.

 Of course, the AI robot can produce code even faster than me.
 Much